 - Or purchase a Fresh Start® continuous fuel preserver cap and cartridge for up to six months of hassle-free starting.

-Tune-up: Learn how to tune-up your engine.
+Tune-up: Learn how to maintain your engine.
 Tuning up is good for your engine and the environment.
 It will also save you money.
-Our interactive demo walks you through four easy steps for tuning up your mower.
+Our interactive demo walks you through four easy steps to perform lawn mower maintenance.
 It is even easier with a Briggs & Stratton Maintenance Kit.
 According to environmental impact data, a properly tuned and maintained lawn mower makes a big difference:

 - Reduces mower emissions by up to 50%